Dwarves (Mayfair Games): Reception

 Kelly Grimes and Aaron Allston reviewed Dwarves in The Space Gamer #58.
 They commented: "The most striking thing about this campaign setting is the sheer amount of work that went into it.
 It required quite a lot of raw talent and energy to get this put together; trouble is, some of the talent and energy stayed raw."
 They note that "The big advantage of Dwarves is this: The DM can take the module and drop it whole, though undoubtedly with modifications, into an existing campaign, and not have to worry about lacking some sort of answer to a player's question about dwarves."
 Although they detailed several flaws, Grimes and Allston concluded their review by saying "it's a good package.
 If a DM really wants a sourcebook on dwarves, this is a good item to pick up."

+Anders Swenson reviewed Dwarves for Different Worlds magazine and stated that "In summary, Dwarves does not live up to its pretentious format or heavy price tag.
+The world still awaits the definitive book on dwarfs."

 Robert Dale reviewed Dwarves for White Dwarf #57, giving the book a rating of 3 out of 10 overall.
 He called Dwarves "execrable, excruciating and extortionate", stating that "the price should dissuade any self-respecting gamer" from buying it.
 He commented, "Note the 'scientific' attitude to gaming, an attitude surely inconsistent with the fantasy element of role-playing.
 The approach which you that Dwarven sex-equality was established during the years 2690-2143BP only serves to demystify the mysterious".
 He felt that the purpose of the book, to aid roleplaying, is negated by the pseudo-scientific style in which the material is presented, "for prospective Dwarves must search a pudding of 'facts' to recover any useful material".
 He found that the adventures in the book were not specifically designed for dwarves.
 Dale concluded that Dwarves was a "merely amateur" rehashing of "widely current material lacking the redeeming features of a coherent setting or adequate presentation."